-The Quarterly Journal of the EDS Agility Alliance article titled, Coming of Age: As Enterprise Risk Management Matures, So Does Its Value in Strategic Planning, emphasizes the rewards of ERM.
+The Quarterly Journal of the EDS Agility Alliance report authored by Prakash Shimpi, and titled, Coming of Age: As Enterprise Risk Management Matures, So Does Its Value in Strategic Planning, emphasizes the rewards of ERM.
 Even though some senior managers still lack the broad perspective needed to deal with risk management issues, new tools have emerged and ERM has rapidly gained momentum.
 It is imperative for senior management to place ample emphasis on competition risks just as common hazard risks are already addressed on a consistent basis.

 Due to increased competition, stakeholder expectations, and an augmented number of helpful tools available for businesses, enterprise risk management (ERM) has gained momentum.
 The Committee of Sponsoring Organizations of the Treadway Commission’s (COSOs) framework for ERM has generated needed assistance after continual publicity of fraudulent business activity.